 Work by, Hadley Yoder

 This is a theory/practice sequence that examines clothing as a vehicle for communicating both individual and collective identities.
-Through readings, discussion, and creative research assignments students learn about the materials and processes involved in clothing the body and develop an understanding of how dress constructs and communicates identity in various periods and cultural contexts
+Students learn about the materials and processes involved in clothing the body in various periods and cultural contexts.

 History of Dress courses can also be used towards the "Interpreting the Past" cluster of the University Studies Program